staylward/AI-Snake-Game/README.md

 ### How to run
 Open the index.html in chrome.
 Press start to start the game.
-Any time you change your snake, you will need to reload the page!
+Any time you change your snake, don't forget to save your file, and then you will need to reload the page!

 ## Challenge #1